zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 ### Summary:

-- `EXTRA.DILATIONSET` = Works similarly to `EXTRA.DILATION`, but only for 2D logical matrices.
+- `EXTRA.DILATIONSET` = Works similarly to `EXTRA.DILATION`.
-- `EXTRA.DILATIONSET` is **not suitable** for RGB images or matrices with multiple channels.
+- `EXTRA.DILATIONSET` is **not suitable** for RGB images or matrices with multiple channels so you may have to manually separate the channels to calculate it.
 - Both `EXTRA.DILATION` and `EXTRA.DILATIONSET` can be considered **homomorphic** in their operation.